Lucretius/vault_raft_snapshot_agent/README.md

 # Vault Raft Snapshot Agent

-Vault Raft Snapshot Agent is a Go binary that is meant to run alongside every member of a [Vault](https://www.vaultproject.io/) cluster and will take periodic snapshots of the Raft database and write it to the desired location.
+Vault Raft Snapshot Agent is a Go binary that will take periodic snapshots of the Raft database of your [Vault](https://www.vaultproject.io/) HA cluster using integrated storage and write it to local or remote storage.
 It's configuration is meant to somewhat parallel that of the [Consul Snapshot Agent](https://www.consul.io/docs/commands/snapshot/agent.html) so many of the same configuration properties you see there will be present here.

 ## Running